realglotzi/meta-vdr/README.md

-meta-av-extra
+meta-vdr
 =============

-This is a collection of audio and VDR bitbake recipes for OpenEmbedded/Yocto Linux.
-The target platform is RaspberryPi, but any other hardware should also work (except rpihddevice).
+This is a collection of VDR bitbake recipes for OpenEmbedded/Yocto Linux.
+The target platform is RaspberryPi, but any other hardware should also work (except rpihddevice plugin).

 VDR client
 ----------